 "Then that is not my home.
 I was being honest, and he kicked me from legion."

 "Perhaps if you were to talk with him, he would change his mind?
 It's been a year-"

 "No, Espe has always been childish.
 A boy who calls himself king and refuses to hear anything other than what he wants.
 He wouldn't have changed in one year.
 Besides, I came to realize something."

 "And what's that?"
 Ollen took the bait.

-"That I was more a friend to anyone than you were ever to me.
+Her eyes were hard as diamonds, the muscles in her jaw flexing with tension.
+"That I was more a friend to everyone than any of you were to me.
 Friends stick by their friends.
 I stuck by Shilo.
 And where did that get me?
 Left behind in the desert alone.
 Not one of you said anything, or came back for me."
 Her voice trembled as the tears began welling up.
 Echo fought it, but the tears managed to break and streak down her cheeks.